presscustomizr/customizr/readme.txt

 * Imp : add specific model and templates to render the post attachment of type image content
 * Imp : slider nav dots made smaller for mobiles @media-breakpoint-down(xs)
 * Imp : better styling for post metas.
 Fixes #1113
-* Added : [pro] Add gallery carousels for gallery post formats in some lists of posts
 * Added : a layout field meta box option for attachments. => if the layout is not set for a particular attachment, it will be inherited from the parent ( which is the current behaviour )
-* Added : [pro] head and footer script editor in the customizer > advanced panel > additional scripts.
-Can be used to add Google Analytics code or any custom scripts or stylesheets
 * Added : the anchor scroll for the comment link in single posts
 * Added : new option to control the visibility of the slider navigation bullets.
 Implement #1207